emdupre/core-git-course/_episodes/01-local.md

 Version control is centred round the notion of a *repository* which holds your directories and files.
 We'll start by looking at a local repository.
-The local repository is set up in a directory in your local filesystem (local machine).
+The local repository is set up in a directory in your local file system (local machine).
 For this we will use the command line interface.

 > ## Why use the command line?
 > There are lots of graphical user interfaces (GUIs) for using Git: both stand-alone
 > and integrated into IDEs (e.g. MATLAB, Rstudio).
 > We are deliberately not using a GUI for this course because:
 >
-> * you will have a better understanding of how the git comands work
+> * you will have a better understanding of how the git commands work
-> (some functionality is often missing and/or unclear in GUIs)
 > * you will be able to use Git on any computer
 > (e.g. remotely accessing HPC systems, which generally only have Linux command line access)
 > * you will be able to use any GUI, rather than just the one you have learned {: .callout}

 ## Setting up Git
-Git is already installed on the training machines, whether you're using Windows or Linux.
+Git should already be installed on your machine.
-Instructions for setting up Git on your own machine are given under [setup]({{ page.root }}/setup).
+If you still need to install git, instructions are under [setup]({{ page.root }}/setup).

 ## Tell Git who we are